Ford CEO says Tesla Superchargers may become the standard for EV charging

 Since 2012, Tesla has developed and deployed its own high-speed vehicle charger, called Supercharger, which can add up to 322 miles (518 km) of range in just 15 minutes.

-It had 17,711 Superchargers, accounting for about 60% of total U.S. fast chargers, which can add hundreds of miles of driving range in an hour or less.
+Farley told CNBC on Friday that Ford had about 10,000 fast chargers and the agreement with Tesla will "double that".

-On Friday, Farley said Ford had about 10,000 fast chargers and the agreement with Tesla will "double that".
+Ford EV owners will stick to the company's own software while using a Supercharger instead of using Tesla software, which would have been a "deal breaker" for Ford, Farley told CNBC.

 (Reporting by Shivansh Tiwary in Bengaluru; Editing by Shounak Dasgupta)